AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

 const Args &...  args)
 ```

-The proxy is invoked across contracts.
+Cross-contract proxy call.

 - **Parameters**

-    - `addr:` The contract address to be invoked
+    - `addr:` The contract address to be called
-    - `gas:` The called contract method estimates the gas consumed
+    - `gas:` The estimated gas consumed by the corresponding contract method
-    - `method:` The method name of the invoked contract
+    - `method:` The method name of the called contract
-    - `args:` The Parameters corresponding to the contract method
+    - `args:` The parameters corresponding to the contract method
 - **Returns**

     - The contract method \* **Returns** the value and whether the execution was successful